Recovery Strategies That Actually Work After a 10-Hour Day

 Engage different neural circuits: Your diagnostic brain uses analytical, hypothesis-testing circuits all day.
 To recover those circuits, you need to engage different ones.
 Cooking a meal uses motor planning and sensory processing.
 Playing a game with your kids uses social cognition and play circuits.
 Listening to music activates auditory and emotional processing.
 The specific activity matters less than the fact that it's different from diagnosis.

-15 minutes outside: Research from the University of Michigan consistently shows that even brief exposure to natural environments (green space, fresh air, natural light) reduces cortisol and activates the parasympathetic nervous system.
+15 minutes outside: Even brief exposure to natural environments (green space, fresh air, natural light) reduces cortisol and activates the parasympathetic nervous system.
 Sit on your porch.
 Walk around the block.
 Throw a ball with the dog.
 You're not exercising — you're giving your nervous system different input than the fluorescent lights, concrete floors, and exhaust fumes it processed all day.

 The Long Game